Krauss-Maffei Transurban: GO-Urban

 A major part of the contract negotiations required the winning system to be built in Ontario.
 This was no problem for Hawker-Siddeley and Krauss-Maffei, who agreed to allow construction for any system sold to North America to be handled from Ontario.
 Ford could not meet this requirement, and withdrew from the contest, although there were also technical requirements the slower ACT could not meet.
 With only Hawker-Siddeley and Krauss-Maffei left, the 1 May 1973 announcement that the Transurban design had won the contest was unsurprising.

 K-M had not yet built a full-scale Transurban test system, and agreed to help fund development of a test track in Ontario.
-Unlike most systems, which built test tracks at their industrial sites, Transurban's test system was intended to be built downtown Toronto, on the Exhibition Place (the Ex) fairgrounds.
+Unlike most systems, which built test tracks at their industrial sites, Transurban's test system was intended to be built in downtown Toronto on the Exhibition Place (the Ex) fairgrounds.
 When testing was complete, the system would be used in production for moving passengers around the site, especially during the two weeks in the summer that the Canadian National Exhibition was in operation.

 In the future, the test tracks could be connected to the Lakeshore Line of the GO-Urban network, allowing riders to transit from the downtown area directly to the fair, or to the recently completed Ontario Place grounds, which are difficult to access due to the 6-lane Lake Shore Boulevard separating Ontario Place from the Ex.

 K-M and the Ontario government formed the Ontario Transportation Development Corporation (OTDC) to handle local sales into the North American market.